Welcome

 is a nostalgia page about rough-'n'-ready forms of motor sport that

-were too often ignored or looked down on.
+were often ignored or looked down on.
 British stock-car

-racing and drag racing thrive today in a sophisticated high-tech way, but
+racing and drag racing thrive today in a more sophisticated way, but

-this web site is dedicated especially to the racers who entertained
+this site is dedicated to the racers who entertained

 us in the 1960's and 70's.